anycable/docs.anycable.io/docs/anycable-go/presence.md

 **NOTE:** Redis broker is the only broker that works in the cluster mode. **Redis 7.4+** or **Valkey 9.0+** is required for Redis-backed presence to work.

 Now, you can use the presence API in your application.
-For example, using [AnyCable JS client](https://github.com/anycable/anycable-client):
+For example, using the [AnyCable JS client](../js/presence.md):

 ```js
 import { createCable } from '@anycable/web'